 Yoga has been for me the space where I could sense my body, (literally) find digestion in times of stress, and keep a connection with my inner stability.
 Whether it is through asana, pranayama, relaxation, meditation or other tools, I believe in “yoga” as a union with that wise part of us — an integration of our physical, mental and emotional bodies.
 I constantly try to expand this state of union outside of the mat, in my daily life, and to keep this channel open.

-My introduction to birth and to my doula work came through pregnancy yoga and witnessing the power of this very special time, with its transformation and closeness to the source of life.
-As a doula, I am honoured to offer support in this transition, from practical to spiritual aspects.
-In my practice, I blend elements of dreaming, reiki, fascia, the cycles of nature and the feminine.
+My introduction to birth and being a doula came through pregnancy yoga and witnessing the power of this very special time, with its transformation and closeness to the source of life.
+As a doula, I am honoured to offer support in this transition, offering support from practical to spiritual aspects.
+I fully trust the power and resilience of the families I work with, and my intention is to help create the conditions where they can thrive.

 These are some of the principles at the heart of my practice: